If You’re About to Become a Cancer Caregiver

 Allowing others to help can take some of the pressure off and give you time to take care of yourself.
 Often family and friends want to help but may not know how or what you need.
 Here are some tips for including family and friends:

-- for situations where you need help.
+- Look for situations where you need help.
 Make a list or note them on a calendar.

 There are many online resources that can help you manage your job as caregiver.
 Some sites offer support for people caring for a loved one who has cancer.
 Other sites have features like group calendars to organize helpers and areas to create personal websites that concerned people can access for updates.
 Examples of these are CaringBridge and Lotsa Helping Hands.
 Some of these also allow others to sign up for specific tasks when help is needed.
 Taking full advantage of the resources available to you is another way you can take care of yourself.